Examples

 └─► [Show: "Regular Scare"]

-The Counter only fires on the 5th time its input fires.
+The Counter only fires once its input has fired 5 times.
 The regular scare fires every time.
 So guests 1–4 see Regular, guest 5 sees Rare and Regular.

 If you want guest 5 to see Rare instead of Regular, add a Not-And gate to suppress Regular on the 5th guest.